lijovijayan/line_follower_ws/README.md

 ## Installation
 1. **Install ROS2:** Follow the official ROS2 documentation to install ROS2 on your system.
 2. **Install Gazebo:** Ensure Gazebo is installed and properly configured with ROS2.
-3. **Clone the Repository:** Clone this repository into your ROS2 workspace's `src` directory.
+3. **Clone the Repository:** Clone this repository into your system.
-4. **Install Dependencies:** Run `rosdep install --from-paths src --ignore-src -r -y` in your workspace directory to install required dependencies.
 5. **Build the Workspace:** Use `colcon build` to build your ROS2 workspace.

 ## Running the Simulation